 Our research indicates no and we believe spinach is a great food to include on a low lectin diet.
-Even if you are sensitive to a lot of foods, spinach can be an excellent food to add to your diet.
+Even if you're sensitive to a lot of foods, spinach can be an excellent food to add to your diet.

-If you are wondering what lectin foods are most likely to set off food sensitivity reactions and would like to be set up to win big, then check out the ultimate guide to the lectin-free diet.
+If you're considering starting the lectin-free diet and would like to be set up to win big, then I highly recommend you check out the ultimate guide to the lectin-free diet.